Most dogs like playing with a ball and then some dogs are just ball mad. Why do dogs love dog balls so much?

 6 – Dog Ball on a Rope

-I can’t throw and sometimes I don’t like carrying the ball chucker with me.
-So balls on ropes are great for both me and Poppy.
-This Dog Ball on a Rope is a good option to just keep in a bag or your pocket.
+I can’t throw, and sometimes I don’t like carrying the ball chucker with me, so balls on ropes are great for both me and Poppy.
+This Dog Ball on a Rope is a good option to keep in a bag or your pocket.

-The ball is pretty touch and chew resistant but be aware that they don’t float.
+The ball is pretty tough and chew-resistant, but be aware that they don’t float.
 Yes, we found that out the hard way.
-I find it best to keep checking the knot because Poppy likes to chew the know undone.
+I find it best to keep checking the knot because Poppy likes to chew the knot undone.
 She takes this as a personal challenge.

 5 – Chuckit Ultra Ball